YashashGaurav/learningJava-ELENGX436.2-UCBerkeley/README.md

 ## Java: Discovering Its Power - EL ENG X436.2

-This is a repo of all the code that I wrote for the Java Course that I underwent at UBC Extension for one of my pre-requisites for Heinz College at CMU.
+This is a repo of all the code - not really, I removed some of the nasty trial code just to try keep things clean -  that I wrote for the Java Course that I underwent at UBC Extension for one of my pre-requisites for Heinz College at CMU.

 ## Project Structure